Global Existence and Diffusive Limits for a Class of Nonlocal Reaction-Diffusion Systems: Statements of Main Results and Observations

 The term $\int_{\Omega} d_i \varphi(x,y)(u_i(y,t)-u_i(x,t)) dy$ that appears in (\ref{eq:2.11}) represents a nonlocal diffusion term with kernel $d_i\varphi(x,y)$.
-The conditions \hyperlink{item:(F)}{(F)} and \hyperlink{item:(QP)}{(QP)} above guarantee that (\ref{eq:2.11}) has a unique classical maximal component-wise nonnegative solution.
+The conditions \hyperlink{item:(INIT)}{(INIT)}, \hyperlink{item:(F)}{(F)} and \hyperlink{item:(QP)}{(QP)} above guarantee that (\ref{eq:2.11}) has a unique classical maximal component-wise nonnegative solution.
 Moreover, as stated below, the condition \hyperlink{item:(QBAL)}{(QBAL)} guarantees the solution is a global solution.
 We note that \hyperlink{item:(QBAL)}{(QBAL)} has been studied extensively in the setting where nonlocal diffusion in (\ref{eq:2.11}) is replaced by local diffusion in the form of an elliptic operator.
-When the inequality ``$\le$'' in \hyperlink{item:(QBAL)}{(QBAL)} is replaced by ``$=$'' and $L(t)\equiv 0$, this condition is referred to as a balancing condition.
+When the inequality ``$\le$'' in \hyperlink{item:(QBAL)}{(QBAL)} is replaced by ``$=$'' and $K,L\equiv 0$, this condition is referred to as a balancing condition, or a conservation of mass condition.
 Many references associated with this can be found in the summary article of Michel Pierre \cite{pierre2010global}.
 In that setting, many more assumptions are typically required of the reaction vector field $f$ to prove global existence.
 Things are much simpler in this setting.